 Republic Wireless Coverage

 Everyone always asks about the cell phone coverage for any carrier.
 Now, as I stated previously, Republic Wireless has their hybrid approach.
-They expect you to use WiFi and when you are doing that, then you don’t have to worry about coverage.
+They expect you to use WiFi and when you are doing that, then you don’t have to worry about coverage, just good WiFi signal.
 You will always be able to make and receive calls when you are on WiFi.
-When you are not on WiFi, Republic Wireless pushes you to the Sprint network.
-Yes, their network is not as good as others, but when you have the ability to make and receive calls via WiFi, it doesn’t matter as much.
-You can check out the Sprint Coverage Map to see if you will have service.
+When you are not on WiFi, Republic Wireless pushes you to the Sprint or T-Mobile network.
+Yes, you get to have the option of two networks to see which one has the strongest signal where you’re located.
+You can check out the coverage map to see if you will have service.